 </div>

 Here we first obtained 4 top-level article categories.
-Within the loop of each category, we again usedarchiveListtags to get the latest 5 articles under the category (throughcategoryId=catItem.Idandlimit="5").stampToDateThe filter helps us format the article's timestamp into a readable date.
+Inside the loop of each category, we again usedarchiveListtags to get the latest 5 articles under the category (throughcategoryId=catItem.Idandlimit="5")stampToDateThe filter helps us format the article's publication timestamp into a readable date.

 Summary

-Firstly, please check if the corresponding article or product category has been created in your background.
-Secondly, ensuremoduleIdParameters are set correctly, it tells the system which type of category you want to retrieve (for example, articles are usuallymoduleId="1", products aremoduleId="2").
-If you only want to display top-level categories, please also confirmparentId="0"Parameters have been added correctly.
+First, check if the corresponding article or product category has been created in your background.
+Second, ensuremoduleIdThe parameter is set correctly, it tells the system which type of classification you want to retrieve (for example, articles are usuallymoduleId="1", products aremoduleId="2").
+If you only want to display top-level categories, please confirmparentId="0"The parameter has been added correctly.

-3. How can I display all subcategories under a category, regardless of the level?
+3. How do I display all subcategories under a category, regardless of the hierarchy level?

-categoryListThe tag itself only supports direct access to one-level subcategories (by specifying)parentId)。If you need to display an infinite level of subcategories, you need to implement it through recursive calls or combined with other logic in the template.
-The usual approach is to call in the loop againcategoryList,to display the currentitem.IdasparentIdEnter, and cooperateitem.HasChildrenMake a judgment.
-However, for most websites, two to three levels of classification are enough to provide clear navigation.
+categoryListThe tag itself only supports direct access to one level of subcategories (by specifyingparentId)。If you need to display an infinite level of subcategories, you need to implement recursion or combine other logic in the template.
+The usual approach is to call the loop againcategoryList,to display the currentitem.IdasparentIdEnter and cooperateitem.HasChildrenMake a judgment.
+However, for most websites, two to three levels of classification is enough to provide clear navigation.